polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/sidebars/attention-is-all-you-need-for-now/Attention-Is-All-You-Need-For-Now.md

 ```

-Note that the output values sum up to 1, as expected.
+Note that the output values almost sum up to 1, as expected.
 This is the essence of softmax, and it's what makes it so useful for tasks like classification and attention mechanisms.

 In PyTorch: